pointnetwork/pointnetwork/truffle/scripts/README.md

 The above process should also work exactly the same way when running `YNet`.
 The only difference is that you need to start your local Point Node in `YNet` mode and the rest of the steps should be the same.

-There are two differences you must follow:
+There are a few differences you must follow, namely:

-1. Ensure that you have your `key.json` stored in `$HOME/.point/keystore/key.json` and this is the key that owns the Zapp you want to migrate.s
+1. Ensure that you have your `key.json` stored in `$HOME/.point/keystore/key.json` and this is the key that owns the Zapp you want to migrate.
+1. You will need to uncomment the Ynet network script and configuration block in the [truffle-config.js](./truffle/truffle-consfig.js) file.
-2. Ensure that you pass the `--network ynet` flag when running the truffle scripts.
+1. Ensure that you pass the `--network ynet` flag when running the truffle scripts.

 ### YNet Example